Swejan17/InfoSphere/README.md

 ### Node.js Setup

-- Install the npm packages by `npm ci`
+- Install the npm packages by `npm i`
 - Run the client/frontend by `npm run dev`

 Once both the client and the server are running you can use the app.